ogbanugot/DeepKurtex/README.md

 Check the test files in Tests/ for many use case examples.

-The framework is a work in progress, more classes and optimization to come.
+The library is a work in progress, more classes and optimization to come.

 Send a pull request if you would like to collaborate!